 Literature and the Past

-Research in the School currently represents the main periods of literature across its centuries of development, with growing expertise in film.
+Research in the School currently represents the main periods of literature across its centuries of development.
 The fullness of our coverage animates a distinct and successful strand of School research into the transmission and transformation of cultural texts across time, and is very important in defining our identity in national and international terms.
 The School has strong theoretical interests in such issues as historiography; cultural history; materiality; reception, influence and intertextuality; mediation; and adaptation; while research in creative writing includes historical fiction and memoir.

 Research strategy is organised through the School’s Research Committee, chaired by the School Research Officer, Dr Clíona Ó Gallchoir.